FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 4. Update the version in `admin/package.json`

-5. Update "Stable Tag" in readme.txt to set it to the same version, assuming we're going to be making a new tag for release
+5. Wait on changing the "Stable Tag" in `readme.txt` until after we've made the changes in the `svn` repo below.

 6. Build the API docs